-The Company recognized no provision for loan losses for the fourth quarter 2017 given stable nonperforming loan volumes and other credit quality attributes.
-At December 31, 2017, the allowance for loan losses totaled $23.0 million.
+The Company recognized no provision for loan losses for the fourth quarter 2018 given low levels of nonperforming loans and other credit quality attributes.

 Westamerica Bancorporation, through its wholly owned subsidiary Westamerica Bank, operates commercial banking and trust offices throughout Northern and Central California.

 The following appears in accordance with the Private Securities Litigation Reform Act of 1995: